johnroutledge/milestone-project-1/README.md

 The ideal customer for the website would be:
 * Thai
 * Someone who has children
-* Looking to emigrate to the UK
+* Looking to immigrate to the UK
 * A Thai who wants to improve his/her/their children's English

 People visiting this website are looking for:
 * Guidance on the UK immigration process
 * Latest updates on UK visa guidelines
 * Help with their English
-* A real-life story of someone who succesfully has moved to the UK
+* A real-life story of someone who successfully has moved to the UK
 * An insight into UK family life

 Bilingual Boys is the ideal site for such people because: